 - Meralco officials sell MER stocks, cash in P14.8 million

-- Meralco shares rise due to alleged MVP-Ramon Ang bidding war
+- Meralco shares rise due to MVP-Ramon Ang bidding war

 - Forum discussion: San Miguel Corporation (SMC)